 Who do you feel more empathy towards - a brutally beaten adult or a brutally beaten dog?

-According to a recent study published in the journal Society & Animals, people are more empathetic towards dogs than their fellow humans.
+According to a recent study published in the journal Society & Animals, people are more empathetic towards dogs and puppies than their fellow humans.

 Two hundred and fifty-six undergrads at a major university participated in the study.

-According to a study in the journal Society and Animals the students were presented with fake newspaper clippings of a police report where the victim was attacked “with a baseball bat by an unknown assailant” and was left unconscious “with one broken leg” and “multiple lacerations.”
+During the study the students were presented with fake newspaper clippings of a police report where the victim was attacked "with a baseball bat by an unknown assailant" and was left unconscious "with one broken leg" and "multiple lacerations."

 The victims in the attack were either a one-year-old baby, a 30-year-old adult, a puppy, or a six-year-old dog.